SangbeomLim/sangbeomlim.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in the Department of Computer Science and Engineering at Korea University under the supervision of [Seungryong Kim](https://seungryong.github.io/).
 My research Interest are Computer Vision and Multi-Modal AI.
-I have experienced NLP, and CV both on an industrial level working [Dongchan Kim[(dongchankim.github.io) and [Taesun Whang](sunwhang.github.io) at NAVER SEARCH U.S. and Seungjin Lee at NCSOFT NLP Center.
+I have interned at NAVER Search U.S., Naver Corp. working with [Dongchan Kim](https://dongchankim.io/) and [Taesun Whang](taesunwhang.github.io).
+I have also worked at NLP Center, NCSOFT working with Seungjin Lee and Ayoung Moon.

 A data-driven personal website
 ======